bokulich-lab/q2-fondue/tutorial/tutorial.md

 to the QIIME 2 analysis pipeline, which is further described in other tutorials.

 ## Prepare downstream analysis outside of QIIME 2
 All QIIME 2 and q2-fondue outputs are artifacts.
-[Q2 artifacts](https://docs.qiime2.org/) are zipped files of data and associated metadata, containing additional information on the provenance, type and format.
+[QIIME 2 artifacts](https://dev.qiime2.org/latest/storing-data/#accessibility-and-transferability) are zipped files of data and associated metadata, containing additional information on the provenance, type and format.
 The data within an artifact can be easily extracted for use outside of QIIME 2.
 Just follow the below instructions to work with the retrieved data outside of QIIME 2.